7.0 General Employment Policies

 Further information about bills from the MIT Medical Department may be obtained from the staff patient billing representative.
 The Medical Department also offers a Personal Assistance Program for everyone in the MIT community (see Section 7.4.4).

 7.4.3 Affiliate Health Program

 Certain visitors and affiliates of the Institute are required to participate in a health insurance program.
 The criteria for mandatory participation are that the individual is not eligible for MIT employee benefits, not paid by MIT funds, appointed for at least 50 percent of the normal full-time work schedule, and appointed for at least three months.
-The appointment titles subject to the mandatory health care program are visiting scientist, visiting engineer, visiting economist, visiting scholar, visiting research associate, research fellow, fellow, postdoctoral fellow, visiting professor (including assistant and associate professor), and Bantrell fellow research affiliate.
+The appointment titles subject to the mandatory health care program are visiting scientist, visiting engineer, visiting economist, visiting scholar, visiting research associate, research fellow, fellow, postdoctoral fellow, and visiting professor (including assistant and associate professor).

 Postdoctoral fellows who meet the criteria listed above may, alternatively, participate in the MIT Health Plan.
 Funds may be available from departments to offset the cost of coverage.
 Department heads are responsible for setting their departments' financial guidelines and the amount of the subsidy available.

 The mandatory health care coverage consists of a health fee, which covers the cost of most services provided by the MIT Medical Department, and outside hospital insurance.
 The health fee and the cost of outside health insurance may be waived only if the individual has health insurance that meets certain standards of coverage.